edgelesssys/contrast/dev-docs/security-overview.md

 - Activated via annotations in the deployment YAML, enabling per-workload configuration of ingress and egress behavior.
 - Handles ingress traffic by default, redirecting it through the proxy using `iptables` and intercepting it via [TPROXY](https://docs.kernel.org/networking/tproxy.html).
   - Ingress can be disabled entirely or configured to skip client authentication.
-- Egress traffic is not redirected by default but can be explicitly routed through the proxy if required.
+- Egress traffic isn't redirected by default but can be explicitly routed through the proxy if required.
 - Based on [**Envoy**](https://www.envoyproxy.io/), managing mutual TLS (mTLS) encryption for ingress and egress traffic.
 - The proxy’s integrity is enforced through the same security policy as the application container.
 - For more details, see the [service mesh documentation](https://docs.edgeless.systems/contrast/next/components/service-mesh).